acrobotache/sparkify/README.md

  - predictive modelling(churn classification)

 #### 2. requirements.txt
-This file contains python libraries to be installed prior to run the application notebook.
+This file contains python libraries to be installed before running the python notebook.
-Below are the import libraries:
+Below are the required python libraries:
 1. pyspark
 2. numpy
 3. pandas
 4. seaborn
 5. matplotlib

-## Create a python environment, or a conda environment to run the project on local.
+## Create a python environment, or a conda environment to run the project on local machine.
  - Python Environment
     - Install Python 3.8.x version or latest python version
     - open command prompt and run following command to install required python dependencies